 We strive to hold medical professionals accountable for their negligence.
 Contact the firm to schedule a free case analysis and consultation with attorney and board-certified physician Deborah Maliver.

 The purpose of intubation is to ensure a patient receives an adequate supply of oxygen to the blood to avoid injury to the brain and to other vital organs.
 Though it is a routine procedure, problems may arise in the process of intubation, or doctors may be negligent in their failure to intubate a patient.
-Either can cause disabling injuries or death.
+Either can cause disabling injuries or wrongful death.